Roxe322/TrashboxKiller/Readme.txt

 So you still can register account manually and vote from them with this script.

 File regger.py is here just for history.

+Also, I added test account and test comments to files, so you can just run it and check how it works (link for topic where comments will be voted: https://trashbox.ru/topics/117601/kak-ustanavlivat-obnovleniya-telegram-v-obhod-app-store)